John Kőszegi: Downfall

 John and Peter Kőszegi entered alliance with the sons of the late Stephen Babonić, who ruled Lower Slavonia, at the end of 1316.
 Their anti-Charles league, which directed against the newly appointed Ban John Babonić, was also supported by a local powerful lord, Peter Monoszló.
 Charles I, who managed three other campaigns against the oligarchs – including Andrew Kőszegi – at the same time, sent his army, led by Demetrius Nekcsei, Paul Garai and Stephen Máréi, against the insurgents in June 1317.
-John Babonić launched a counterattack too; he defeated the Kőszegis in two battles and also captured several castles, including Orahovica, Monoszló (today Podravska Moslavina, Croatia), Polosnica, Međurača (Megyericse) and Zdenci (Izdenc) by the end of the year.
+John Babonić launched a counterattack too; he defeated the Kőszegis in two battles and also captured several castles, including Orahovica, Monoszló (today Podravska Moslavina, Croatia), Plošćica (Polosnica), Međurača (Megyericse) and Zdenci (Izdenc) by the end of the year.
 Withdrawing to the northwestern portions of Slavonia, John Kőszegi was able to retain his lands and forts only in Varaždin County and Zagorje, where from his father, Henry II extended his power over the decades.
 There were some border conflicts in the following years, and John retook Međurača; Charles' general Paul Szécsi was killed, when attempted to recapture the fort in late 1318.
 John and Peter fought in the army of their relative Andrew, whose province was ultimately crushed by the royal troops in the first half of 1319.
 Nicholas Ludbregi recaptured Béla Castle for the Priory of Vrana by the end of the year, and finally retook his seat Ludbreg from the Kőszegi brothers in early 1320.
 John surrendered by the spring of 1320, only some castles remained in his possession, including Krapina and Koprivnica.
 On 18 March 1322, Charles I referred to John and Peter as "former rebels, now Our adherents".

 When his namesake cousin, John the "Wolf" rose up in open rebellion against Charles I in 1327, John and Peter joined to him.
 However royal generals Mikcs Ákos and Alexander Köcski defeated them within months.
 During the military campaign, John Kőszegi lost his fortress of Koprivnica, which was captured by Mikcs Ákos.
 John died sometime after 1327, but presumably before 1336; when the Kőszegis made an alliance with the Habsburgs in that year, only Peter's name was listed among the traitors by Charles I. His three sons pledged allegiance to the king in May 1339; in exchange for Vrbovec, they were granted (back) Tamási, following that they were referred to with the surname "Tamási".